hc-tcg/hc-tcg/QUESTIONS.md

 ## Crossbow - Are weaknesses applied to the damage to afk hermits (so 30dmg instead of 10?)
 If so if both active or afk hermit are weak do both receive extra 20dmg?
 ## When I kill myself using TNT attack (or thorns/wolf), should I pick new active hermit this turn or wait for the next one?
 ## Does Bed sleeping activate after turn ends or immediately (so player can't attack in the turn he used the bed?)
+	- Immediately
 ## What happens when a sleeping hermit (bed effect) gets his bad stolen using an emerald or Grian?
+	- Nothing to the sleeping Hermit
 ## Does game end (from not having any cards in your pile) even when you use effect cards to draw more cards or only at end of a turn?
 ## Can you use composter if there is not enough cards in your hand?
 	- Based on recent hermitcraft episodes it seems so, but lots of hermits arguing agains it.